Architecture¶

 - Create Log Directory (

-~/log/) - Start Bitcoin Core Daemon
+/root/log/) - Start Bitcoin Core Daemon

 - Runs in background with logging to

-- Start Electrs (Electrum + Esplora)
+getblockchaininfoonce per second until the daemon responds - Start Block Explorer (fbbe) and Electrs (Electrum + Esplora)

-- Create and Fund Faucet Wallet
+fbbe.logandesplora.log - Fund the Faucet Wallet

 Resource Requirements¶